KatTheGit/sylvan-row/README.md

 ## Issues that won't be solved

-- Fullcreen issue on Linux (Macroquad issue)
+- Fullcreen issue on Linux (can't exit fullscreen) (Macroquad issue)